Frozen Ground & Permafrost

 close up of a wall of the permafrost tunnel in Alaska

-This close up shows the iced walls of the Permafrost Tunnel Research Facility in Fairbanks, Alaska.
-The Cold Regions Research and Engineering Laboratory (CRREL) operates and maintains this permafrost tunnel that researchers worldwide and the US Army Corps of Engineers use to better understand this feature of the cryosphere. — Credit: Travis/Flickr
+This close up shows exposed ice wedges and lenses in the Permafrost Tunnel Research Facility near Fairbanks, Alaska.
+The Cold Regions Research and Engineering Laboratory (CRREL) operates and maintains this permafrost tunnel that researchers worldwide and the US Army Corps of Engineers use to better understand permafrost. — Credit: Travis/Flickr

 Permafrost is soil, sand, sediment, or rock that remains at or below 0 °C (32 °F) for at least two years.
 While most is on land, there is also some subsea permafrost beneath offshore Arctic continental shelves.
 Permafrost ranges in thickness from less than 1 meter (3.3 feet) to greater than 1,500 meters (4,900 feet).